5 Traits of Irresistible People: Are You One?

 - They are able to make the person they are with feel special.

 Irresistible people attract others because they treat those around them with the same respect as they have for themselves.

-- They do not expose vulnerabilities, intimidate, put up walls or use the selfish language of sarcasm.
+- They don’t expose vulnerabilities, intimidate, put up walls, or use the selfish language of sarcasm.

 - At the same time, they understand that everyone needs to be treated with dignity.
 When there is respect, people “blossom” and offer the best of themselves.

-- We’ve all noticed it once.
+- We’ve all noticed it at one time or another.
 When someone treats us well and values us, it motivates us to give our best.
 It gives us strength.

 There is something that we like to see in others: knowing how to respect the time and private space of others, understanding everyone’s personal boundaries and being conscious of them.

 - There are those who feel they have the right to interfere in our affairs, ask for favors and invade the space where each one of us cares for our self-esteem and inner balance.